ggidd1729/Deadlock-Detection-and-Process-Scheduling/README.md

 # deadlock-detection-and-process-scheduling

-I wrote this program for a university assignment.
+I wrote this program as an assignment for my final year undergraduate subject on Computer Systems.

 The program takes input through the command line.
 Each line should contain 3 integers, a process ID, followed by the file ID that that process has locked, followed by the file
 ID that that process is waiting on.
 The program will then detect whether a deadlock has occurred and if so which processes to terminate in order to resolve the deadlock.